Egalitarian Resource Sharing Over Multiple Rounds: Frugal Lexicographic Maximin Fair Mechanism

 \numberthis{ \tag{\theequation}}

 Theorem~\ref{thm:EF} below shows that any frugal LMMF allocation is EF.
 Bogomolnaia and Moulin~\cite{bogomolnaia2004random} show that any frugal LMMF allocation is EF when all demands are $0$ or $1$, all agent endowments are equal, and all object supplies are equal.
-To generalize this result to our setting, the main issue is to handle fractional demands; Corollaries~\ref{cor:under_demands_rounds} and~\ref{cor:over_demands_rounds} play a primary role in this regard.
+To generalize this result to our setting, the main issue is to handle fractional demands; Corollaries~\ref{cor:under_demands_rounds} and~\ref{cor:over_demands_rounds} are useful in this regard.

 \begin{theorem} Allocation $\allocationSymbol$ is EF. \end{theorem} \punt{\begin{proof}

 Assume for the sake of contradiction that there are agents $a$ and $a'$ such that agent $a$ envies the allocation of agent $a'$, that is,